Blaumeise03/bluemap/README.md

 The library is very simple to use.
 You can find an example inside the [main.py](bluemap/main.py) file.
 The main class is the `SovMap` class.
 This does all the heavy lifting.
 The `load_data` method is used to load the data into the map.

-Please note that the API is subject to change until version 1.0.0 is released.
+Please note that the API is subject to change until a stable version is released.
 I recommend pinning the version in your requirements.txt file and manually update it.

+> 🚨 IMPORTANT 🚨: Before you use any of the `SovMap.set_XYZ_function` methods, read the `Customization` section below.
+> Otherwise, you may run into memory leaks.

 ```python
 from bluemap import SovMap